PaRappa1996/parappa-funkin-utau-main/README.md

 Jenny Wakeman By Nickelodeon

 Twilight Sparkle, Rainbow dash, Applejack, Fluttershy, Rarity, Pinkie Pie, Starlight Glimmer, Sunset shimmer and Spike by Hasbro

+9-Volt by Nintendo

+PaRappa by PlayStation

+Ron by Wildy

+Tordbot by bbpanzu